What sparked the Iran protests?

 What's the context?

-There is deep-seated anger in Iran over the government’s Islamic policies, especially those around dress codes.
-Even when the hijab was made compulsory in 1983 there were protests -- dissent which has continued ever since.
+There is deep-seated anger in Iran over the government’s Islamic policies, especially those around dress code.
+Even when the hijab (headscarf) was made compulsory in 1983 there were protests -- dissent which has continued ever since.

-Frustrations have worsened since hardliner Ebrahim Raisi became president in 2021 and began ramping up policing of women’s dress code, says Roulla, an Iranian political activist and researcher, who wanted to protect his identity for security reasons.
+Frustrations have worsened since hardliner Ebrahim Raisi became president in 2021 and began ramping up policing of women’s dress, says Roulla, an Iranian political activist and researcher, who wanted to protect his identity for security reasons.

 Yet protests are also about the failure of reform.